 They’re baaaaack.
 In less than 12 hours, our college kids will be returning home like laundry bag-laden swallows to Capistrano.
 Our living room will somehow absorb three waves of storage boxes, black trash bags full of clothing, boxes of shoes, and backpacks.
 The house will be full of noise again, the refrigerator empty, and the dishwasher in constant cycle.

 And for another summer, we will be looking at several months with young adults who have become accustomed to being independent, self-sufficient, and generally doing as they please.
 All of us will attempt to stuff the genies back in the bottle of rules and parental authority.
-They’re on their way, parents, so get ready now with some house rules and expectations for college students returning home.
+They’re on their way, parents, so get ready now with some house expectations and rules for college students returning home.

 Re-entry into the family home is an adjustment for everyone.
 My husband and I have been enjoying our parenting sabbatical and empty nest this year.
 And we’ve really adjusted—no, wholeheartedly embraced—our new freedom, flexible travel schedule, and clean home.
 Experience has taught us, however, that several things are necessary for everyone to come back together and actually enjoy each other’s company.
 Our college kids are young adults now.
 They aren’t in sixth grade anymore, and they are entitled to some latitude, privacy, and autonomy.

 But this is still our house, darn it, and we will thank you to respect and observe a few house summer rules so we can enjoy the next three months together.

 Rules for College Students Returning Home: